 Basically, on an Egg Fast, you only eat eggs, healthy fats, and full-fat cheese for 3 to 5 days in a row.
-You are supposed to eat at least 6 eggs a day, and 1 Tbsp of fat for each egg consumed.
+You are supposed to eat at least 6 eggs a day, and 1 tablespoon of fat for each egg consumed.
 The number of ounces of cheese eaten should not exceed the number of eggs eaten on each day.

 If you follow these simple guidelines, you get macronutrients nicely balanced out at the end of the day: Extremely low carb, high fat, and moderate protein.
-That’s what the keto diet is all about, except that on Egg Fast, there’s practically no fiber intake (no greens, seeds, meals, etc.).
+That's what the keto is all about, except that on Egg Fast, there's practically no fiber intake (no greens, seeds, nuts, etc.).
 Because of this, in my personal opinion, the diet should be kept short-term.
 Additionally, I think magnesium, potassium, and vitamin supplements should be taken daily.
 And plenty of water drunk (10 cups a day, at least).
 But I am no doctor, so take my advice as an opinion.

-So, why does the diet work?
+So, why does the fast work?
 I think, most of all, one gets rid of plenty of water on Egg Fast.
 But people keep reporting successful weight loss or weight maintenance for a prolonged period, following the fast.
-So, it is possible there’s some hormonal stuff going on in the background, which influences body’s metabolism.
+So, it is possible there's some hormonal stuff going on in the background, which influences the body's metabolism.
 Or the other way around.
-Anyhow, I’ll be quite glad once I get to read some research on this (if ever).
+Anyhow, I'll be quite glad once I get to read some research on this (if ever).

 Egg Fast rules

 In case you haven't been familiar with Egg Fast, I'm listing the rules that one should supposedly follow on the regime if they want to break their stall: